 The Spleen 6 point is about two inches above the ankle bone, on the inside of the leg.
 Press your thumb into the bone at this point for about a minute at a time.
 Apply pressure to both of these points as often as you like.

-- Music can be soothing and distracting for some women, whereas other women may find they want silence for some or all of the labor process.
+Music can be soothing and distracting for some women, whereas other women may find they want silence for some or all of the labor process.
 There have only been a few, small studies done on the effects of music in helping to reduce labor pain, but those few have shown positive effects.
 If you think music might help you, choose some favorites ahead of time and set them aside for labor.
-You may need to bring your own CD or tape player with you if you are going to a birth center or hospital.

 About Peggy O’Mara.
 I am an independent journalist who edits and publishes peggyomara.com.
 I was the editor and publisher of Mothering Magazine for over 30 years and founded Mothering.com in 1995.
 My books include Having a Baby Naturally, Natural Family Living, The Way Back Home and A Quiet Place.
 I have conducted workshops at Omega Institute, Esalen, La Leche League, and Bioneers.
 I am the mother of four and grandmother of three.
 Please check out my email newsletter with free tips on parenting, activism, and healthy living.